gbdev/pandocs/src/Rendering.md

 ::: warning Terminology

 Sprites/graphics terminology can vary a lot among different platforms, consoles, users and communities.
 You may be familiar with slightly different definitions.
-Keep also in mind that some of the definitions refers to lower (hardware) tools and some others to higher abstractions concepts.
+Keep also in mind that some definitions refer to lower (hardware) tools and some others to higher abstractions concepts.

 :::